MatchaCrisp/RandoPoll/patchNotes.md

 - TODO: gather table/row creating methods in dbworks into one
 - TODO: finish dbworks insert user input method
 - TODO: use actual data from SQL instead of dummy in app.py

+## December 29 2021: SQL yet again
+injection attacks and psycopg2...
+First problem was py strings being double quoted when directly referenced (solved with tuple) Second problem was single quoted column/tablenames (solved with AsIs) Third was trying to think where SQL injections might happen

+- gathered all initializing poll methods into one DbWorks.initializePoll()
+- tested and fixed all parsing issues by using psycopg2.extensions.AsIs for queries that need no quotes
+- patched all locations of possible SQL injection by ways of regex/psycopg2.extensions.quote_ident
+- working DbWorks.insertUserInput()
+- TODO: finally use actual SQL data in app.py